 A licensed, independent practitioner must order the restraint or seclusion.
-The facility may authorize qualified staff members, usually registered nurses, to initiate the use of restraints when needed before an order is obtained.
+The facility may authorize qualified staff members, usually registered nurses, to initiate using restraints when needed before an order is obtained.
 The independent practitioner must evaluate the need for restraint or seclusion and assess the patient within one hour.

 Restraints must never be used for discipline or convenience.
-When a patient requires external restraint, it is important to protect that person’s safety, rights, comfort, and dignity.
+When a patient requires external restraint, protecting that person’s safety, rights, comfort, and dignity is important.

 |According to The Joint Commission:|

 - The decision to use restraints for medical/surgical reasons or behavioral health care reasons is not based on the treatment setting but on the situation the restraint is being used to address.
 The simplest way to determine what is a behavioral health reason is first to determine what it is not.
 When restraints must be applied to support medical healing directly, this is not a behavioral health reason.